viczhuravlev/gauzy-react-app/README.md

   - `/__mocks__`: This folder contains mock setup files for [Jest](https://jestjs.io), a JavaScript testing framework.

   - `/components`: This folder contains files that represent reusable UI pieces.

-  - `/constants`: This folder contains files that represent constant values used by components.

   - `/views`: This folder contains the views of the application, which are larger components made up of smaller components.